aasthakhatri11/DQN-Pacman/README.md

 ### Loss Curve
 ![Loss Curve](images/loss_curve.png)

+## Final Evaluation

+The trained agent was evaluated over 10 episodes using a fully greedy policy (no exploration).

+- Environment: ALE/MsPacman-v5
+- Frame stacking: 4
+- Average score (10 episodes): ~120–150
+- Best episode score: ~180–190

+These results indicate that the agent has learned basic navigation and reward collection strategies, although performance remains limited due to reduced training time.

+Performance remains variable across episodes, reflecting the stochastic nature of the environment and the limited training duration.

 ## Ablation Study

 To better understand the importance of temporal information, an ablation study was conducted comparing: